JoWilhelm/diff-ml-rand-svd/README.md

 https://neilkichler.github.io/master-thesis/Thesis.pdf

 ## Notebooks
 The notebooks contain the majority of the code right now and accumulate the ideas that are needed for the proposed methods.
+The package currently implements the core functions needed for Sobolev Training / Differential Machine Learning.

 ## Installation
 Clone the repo and execute the following inside the root folder.